ossc-db/pg_statsinfo/doc/pg_statsinfo.md

 Deleting a row disables all alerts on the corresponding observed instance.
 Re-enabling requires inserting a new tuple in the case.

-#### Turning off the alert function altogether
+#### Turning on the alert function altogether

-The whole alert function is disabled by setting the [GUC parameter](#Configuration-File) pg_statsinfo.enable_alert.
-Setting enable_alert column in the alert configuration table to false silences alerts for the corresponding
+The whole alert function is enabled by setting the [GUC parameter](#Configuration-File) pg_statsinfo.enable_alert.
+Setting enable_alert column in the alert configuration table to true allow to get alerts for the corresponding
     instances.